CalvinWalzel/CalvinWalzel/README.md

 # 💫About Me :
 🔭 I’m currently working at [Shopify](https://www.shopify.com/).

-👯 I’m looking to collaborate on new innovative ideas related to electric cars, gaming, education & altruism.

-🌱 I’m currently learning Hotwire & Stimulus.

 💬 Ask me about anything related to web dev, ruby & rails 🙋‍♂️

 ⚡ Fun fact: I'm 🇩🇪 German, living in 🇳🇱 The Netherlands, but my main language is 🇺🇸 English.